mlajtos/lb-pokedex/README.md

 ### User-facing Bugs

-1. Native back/forward button does not work as it should.
 1. Tilt
     - Not really smooth transition from stationary to tilted.
     - After deleting a card, there is no tilting on the card that took its place.